Home » Water Quality » Contaminants » How to Kill Viruses in Water (Water Filters that Removes Viruses)

 Last Updated on

 According to the World Health Organization (WHO), at least two billion people on Earth drink water that’s potentially contaminated with viruses.
-More than 7 million people in the US suffer from illnesses due to waterborne pathogens
+In the US, over 7 million people suffer from illnesses caused by waterborne pathogens.

 How Viruses Get in Water

 Viruses can contaminate water through contact with fecal material from an infected person or animal.
-When we consume water infected with fecal material, we also become infected.
+When we consume water that is infected with fecal material, we also become infected.

-Contamination is common in wild surface waters such as streams and lakes.
-Animals (including humans) defecate on the ground, and rainwater runoff washes the fecal material into a lake or stream.
+Contamination is common in surface waters such as streams and lakes.
+Animals (including humans) defecate on the ground, and rainwater runoff can wash the fecal material into a lake or stream.
 That’s why experts don’t recommend drinking directly from an open water source like a lake.

-Moreover, viruses can easily contaminate water wells if the wells aren’t properly sealed or if contaminated surface water leaks into the well or directly to the water source.
-Even in well-constructed wells, viruses can still sneak in if untreated sewage water or septic runoff makes its way into the area’s water table (the geological boundary between the surface and the underground water source).
+Moreover, viruses can easily contaminate water wells if the wells aren’t properly sealed or if contaminated surface water leaks into the well’s water source.
+Even in well-constructed wells, viruses can still sneak in if untreated sewage water or septic runoff can make its way into the area’s water table (the geological boundary between the surface and the underground water source).

 The Most Common Viruses Found in Drinking Water